Fields Poliak.jpg

 Poliak Preserve

-Background: The bulk of this preserve was donated by Saul and Janice Poliak.
-Longtime residents of Redding, they were active members of the community and generous philanthropists.
+Background: The bulk of Poliak Preserve was donated by Saul and Janice Poliak, longtime residents of Redding who were active members of the community and generous philanthropists.
 Saul was a pioneer in the industrial convention business.
-Jan and Saul traveled the world and Jan often told of her experiences at the Mark Twain Library.
+Both world travelers, Jan often spoke about their experiences abroad at the Mark Twain Library.

-Their home was further North on Simpaug Turnpike, and their property included a beutiful pond, know to longtime residents as "Catfish Pond."
-Each summer, the Poliaks would host a summer party at their house on the Saugatuck.
-Families brought picnics and there were games for the kids.
+Their home was further North on Simpaug Turnpike and included a beautiful pond known to longtime residents as "Catfish Pond."
+Each summer, the Poliaks hosted a summer party at their house on the Saugatuck, where families picnicked and games were arranged for the kids.

-Key Features: The loop trail around the pond is a wonderful stroll.
-Beavers have been active lately - numerous trees have been girdled, and a lodge is at the North end of the pond.
+Key Features: Janice’s Loop around Poliak Pond is a wonderful stroll past dogwoods, summersweet, alders, and mountain laurel.
+Beavers have been active lately—numerous trees have been girdled, and a lodge sits just North of the pond.
 Go near sunset and the beavers may slap their tails in the water to warn you away.
-A second loop passes through forestland, with views of a boulder-strewn hillside.
-Here, the Furlough Trail has been granted access by private owners to bring hikers onto the Henry and Lotte Fields Preserve, also accessible via George Hull Hill Road. ❧
+Saul’s Loop veers off under thick-barked chestnut oaks and provides views of a wide marsh pond and a boulder-strewn hillside.
+From here, the Furlough Trail has been granted access by private owners to bring hikers onto the Henry and Lotte Fields Preserve, which follows a peaceful stretch of the Saugatuck River up to George Hull Hill Road.
+There, past an old bridge and a parking strip, the Furlough leads onto the Col. Alfred McCormack Preserve. ❧